 Under the extant standard, some firms treat rebuttal as a routine exercise.
 The entity has simple revenue streams and limited management incentives tied to revenue, so the presumption is rebutted.
 Under the revised standard, the bar is higher.
 You need to demonstrate not only that the entity has simple revenue streams but also that no fraud risk factors related to revenue recognition are present.
 The emphasis has shifted from developing a rebuttal argument to evaluating whether the specific circumstances genuinely support one.

 For the fraud brainstorming session, this means the team should discuss fraud risk factors related to revenue before deciding whether rebuttal is appropriate.
-In most engagements, the team will conclude that at least one fraud risk factor exists (management incentives, pressure from investors, performance-based compensation).
-Where that's the case, the revised standard's guidance suggests rebuttal is ordinarily inappropriate.
+We've seen this on about half the engagements we review: the team will conclude that at least one fraud risk factor exists (management incentives, pressure from investors, performance-based compensation, or covenant requirements).
+Where that’s the case, the revised standard’s guidance suggests rebuttal is ordinarily inappropriate.

 Who needs to be in the room

-The extant standard requires the engagement partner and "other key members of the engagement team" to participate in the discussion.
+The extant standard requires the EP and “other key members of the engagement team” to participate in the discussion.
 ISA 240 (Revised) keeps this requirement but adds emphasis on two areas.

 First, the revised standard highlights the importance of IT expertise in the fraud discussion.
 Application material notes the relevance of considering changes in the entity’s IT environment during risk assessment and the potential to use automated tools to facilitate the discussion.
 For mid-tier firms without dedicated IT audit specialists, this means either including someone with relevant IT knowledge or documenting why IT risk isn’t significant for the specific engagement.

-Second, for group audits, the IAASB's Basis for Conclusions notes that the discussion should consider which component auditor engagement team members to include.
-ISA 240 (Revised) paragraph 29's requirement applies to the group engagement team's consideration of fraud, and the component auditor's knowledge of local conditions, industry-specific fraud risk factors, and management behaviour at the component level can be directly relevant.
-If your group audit fraud brainstorming doesn't include component teams (even by call or written input), the revised standard will make that omission more visible.
+Second, for group audits, the IAASB’s Basis for Conclusions notes that the discussion should consider which component auditor engagement team members to include.
+ISA 240 (Revised) paragraph 29’s requirement applies to the group engagement team’s consideration of fraud, and the component auditor’s knowledge of local conditions and industry-specific fraud risk factors can be directly relevant.
+If your group audit fraud brainstorming doesn’t include component teams (even by call or written input), the revised standard will make that omission more visible.

 Worked example: running a fraud brainstorming for Van der Berg Holding N.V.